 REQUIREMENTS and DEADLINES for HONORS in the Biological Sciences

 The path to Honors in the Biological Sciences begins with a faculty-mentored research project.
 The project is typically carried out for credit for at least two semesters via (BIOL 1950/1960 or the equivalent) plus a summer, winter break, or elective semester.
 This time commitment will be necessary to complete work of the caliber expected for a thesis.
 Typically, this work will encompass the senior year.
-For projects being used as the Health & Human Biology Capstone, the project MUST encompass the senior year.
-More about Honors in Health and Human Biology, here.
+For projects being used as the Health and Human Biology capstone, the project MUST encompass the senior year.
+More information about Honors in Health and Human Biology, here.

-• The Honors application form is here.
+• The Honors registration form and proposal application is here.

 • The BIOL 1950/1960 project proposal form is here; more information about research projects is here.

-THE ROLE of the COMMITTEE: Thesis Advisor and Second Reader
+THE ROLE OF THE COMMITTEE | Thesis Advisor & Second Reader

 • The Thesis Advisor is the primary investigator who will mentor the project, and who will be available to the student in guiding, discussing results and interpreting outcomes.
 The Thesis Advisor is expected to be a Brown faculty member, usually but not always, from the Division of Biology and Medicine.
 The student should confer with the Thesis Advisor to formulate the project plan.
 This plan will be the basis for BIOL 1950/1960 credit and can be embellished for the Honors application.